-Discover the URL for your organization using the Web API
+Discover the URL for your organization

 You can create a client for a specific Common Data Service environment and not provide the user any options about which environment they can connect with.
 Only valid users for that specific environment can use your client.